Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

 To create a link post, use `kind: link`.
 A link post is created with `url` as the link.

 To create an image post, use `kind: image`.
-A image post is created using `url` as the image.
+Specify the image URL with `url`.

+To create an video post, use `kind: video`.
+Specify the video URL with `url`.
+The video thumbnail image must also be specified using `video_poster_url`.

 Return object example for text and link posts::